Tanvir0212/E-Commerce-Sales-Analysis/README.md

 - Fasteners ($3,024), Labels ($12,486), Envelopes ($16,476), Art ($27,119)

 **Recommendation:**
-- Phones and Chairs are near-equal top contributors — ensure these remain well-stocked year-round.
+- Phones and Chairs are near-equal top contributors, ensure these remain well-stocked year-round.
 - Low-volume sub-categories like Fasteners, Labels, and Envelopes could be bundled as add-ons or promoted through "frequently bought together" recommendations rather than maintained as standalone high-cost inventory items.

 ## 4. Monthly Profit Analysis